DataScientest-Studio/nebula/README.md

 In this frame, we developed a convolutional neural network model trained to identify and localize the above four cloud formations.
 <br>
-More details on our methodology are provided inside our article at: <a href="https://towardsdatascience.com/silver-lining-clouds-with-ai-ff6a234786e2"> Silver-lining clouds with AI </a>
+More details on methodology and results are provided inside the article: <a href="https://towardsdatascience.com/silver-lining-clouds-with-ai-ff6a234786e2"> Silver-lining clouds with AI </a> published on Towards Data Science.

 <p align="center"> <img src = "./resources/examples.jpg"/ class="center"> </p>